 Reminding someone of a previous failure will always discourage them and increase their dread of failing again, maybe in the most disastrous way conceivable.
 This fare will never allow them to offer their all in whatever task they are doing or will be doing.
 So always discuss the future and how you and your team can improve it.

 Talk about the person’s strengths and positive qualities, and express your confidence in their ability to do the assignment.
 The one thing that inspires a person the most is gaining the confidence of someone they like.

-Never make your team members feel left out or as though they are being abandoned.
+Never make your team members feel left out or abandoned.
 Engage them in their task and show them the way to the finish line.
 I am not at all suggesting that you offer everything on a plate, but you should be driving the force behind the activities.

 If you don’t know how to write a motivational email, you may use our sample email template given below and personalize them.